 Let’s talk about seed cycling today.
-What is seed cycling, why would you do seed cycling, and how do you practice seed cycling?
+What is seed cycling, why would you do it, and how do you practice it?

 But first, let’s just get one thing out of the way.
 Yes, yes seed cycling is used to help women get pregnant, but no, no I’m not wanting to get pregnant.